xordi/telegrambotgo/README.md

 # telegrambotgo
-Client for integration with Telegram Bot Api v2
+Tiny client for Telegram Bot Api v2

+See examples_test.go to learn how to use this client properly

+## Currently implemented methods
+- getUpdates
+- sendMessage
+- sendPhoto
+- sendAudio